landoscar/landoscar/README.md

 > Elliot/Sora is our main fronter as of now, Due to personal reasons.
 Along with TwoTime.

+> Yes we change hosts alot, No it does not make us any less of a system then we are.
+Some of our headmates struggle with being host.

 > Bodily A Minor.

 > Names change on whoevers fronting at the time.